FUJIFILM GFX - THE STORY SO FAR

 Continuing my Fujifilm GFX journey.

-In the past few years I have owned multiple GF cameras and GF lenses.
+Over the past few years I have owned multiple GFX cameras and GF lenses.

-In the second part of this feature, I describe my experiences with the various GF lenses, what I liked, what I didn’t and why.
+In the second part of this feature, I share my experiences and insights using GF lenses for landscape photography.

 Part Two - The Lenses